Jameszf/dotfiles/README.md

 # My Dotfiles
-This repo houses my personal dotfiles.
-It should be modular enough to easily be used on a fresh (Ubuntu) machine, but I have not tested this.
-Currently, it is mostly my Emacs configuration.
+These are my dotfiles.
+It is primarily just my Emacs configuration (since that is what I use the most), but I may eventually add other configurations for other programs I use.

 # Setup
 Install git cli and GNU stow.